-The time allotted for the prone rifle event will be a total of 60 minutes for 40 shots of match firing.
+The time allocated for the SH2 prone rifle event will be a total of 60 minutes for 60 shots of match firing on electronic targets.

+On paper targets, the total time allotted for 60 shots will be 60 minutes for SH1 and 70 minutes for SH2.
 When using paper targets, each target stand will be set with two, adjacent 10 bull targets.
-The time allotted for 20 shots of match firing will be 30 minutes, followed by a time stoppage for the exchange of targets.
-Before match firing resumes, a 5 minute Preparation and Sighting period will be allowed, followed by 30 minutes of match firing.
+The time allotted for 20 shots of match firing will be exactly one-third the time allotted for a complete SH1 or SH2 match as necessary, followed by a time stoppage for the exchange of targets.
+Before match firing resumes, a 5 minute Preparation and Sighting period will be allowed, followed by match firing.